News & Press

 The Son of Joseph (France) – Vincent, an adolescent, has been lovingly raised by a single mother who has always refused to tell him his father’s name.
 Vincent discovers that he is a selfish and cynical Parisian publisher, Oscar Pormenor.
 Vincent plots his revenge, but his encounter with Joseph will change his life.

-with Live Musical Accompaniment
+The Yellow Ticket with Live Musical Accompaniment

 This silent film tells the story of Lea, a young girl living in the Jewish ghetto of Warsaw with hopes of studying medicine at a university in Russia.
 When her father dies, she moves to St. Petersburg to pursue her dream, but must assume the identity of her tutor’s deceased sister in order to be accepted to the university.
 Lea attends school during the day, but spends her nights working as a prostitute, until a fellow student discovers her secret.
 Esteemed Klezmer musicians Alicia Svigals, Marilyn Lerner, and UVA faculty member Joel Rubin will accompany the screening with a live performance of a score written by Svigals, which was commissioned by the Foundation for Jewish Culture’s 2013 New Jewish Music Network.